freeorion/freeorion/README.md

 For more details please see the [License File](default/COPYING).

-Additional to the immediate project sources, the FreeOrion source tree bundles some third party projects or assets which may be licensed under different terms than the FreeOrion project.
+Additional to the immediate project sources, the FreeOrion source tree bundles some third party projects or assets which may be also licensed under different terms than the FreeOrion project.
 For more details please consult the accompanying license file.